Skip to content

 MeasureTime frameDescription

-Duke Activity Status Index Questionnaire8 weeksChange of functional capacity score as measured by the Duke Activity Status index questionnaire
+Duke Activity Status Index Questionnaire8 weeksChange of functional capacity score as measured by the Duke Activity Status index questionnaire.
+DASI (The Duke Activity Status Index): 0 to 58.2.
+The higher the score, the greater the individual's functional capacity.

 Countries